Newsletter Tools

 • "Add a condition to my workflow to check if the contact's country is US, and only send the promotional email to US contacts."

-• "Rename my workflow to 'New Customer Onboarding'."
+• "Rename my automation to 'New Customer Onboarding'."

 • "Write the welcome email content for the first email node — make it warm, professional, and include our logo."